CLIPSelf: Vision Transformer Distills Itself for Open-Vocabulary Dense Prediction: Experiments

 \subsection{Application to Open-Vocabulary Tasks}

 \textbf{Experiment Setting.} We employ the refined CLIP ViTs to open-vocabulary dense prediction tasks.
 To ensure a fair comparison on each open-vocabulary benchmark, we implement CLIPSelf using the training set of the corresponding benchmark.
 Concretely, for open-vocabulary detection on OV-COCO benchmark, the \texttt{train2017} split of COCO dataset~\citep{lin2014microsoft} is used for self-distillation.
-For the OV-LVIS benchmark, the images from the \texttt{train} split of LVIS v1.0~\citep{lvis} are used.
-For open-vocabulary image segmentation tasks, we use the \texttt{train2017} split of the COCO dataset for both the semantic and panoptic segmentation benchmarks.
+For the OV-LVIS benchmark, we use the images from the \texttt{train} split of LVIS v1.0~\citep{lvis}.
+For open-vocabulary image segmentation tasks, we use COCO's \texttt{train2017} split as training dataset for both the semantic and panoptic segmentation benchmarks.

 \textbf{Open-Vocabulary Object Detection.} Following F-VLM~\citep{FVLM}, which freezes the CLIP backbone, we introduce a two-stage detector baseline built on frozen CLIP ViTs, called \textit{F-ViT}.
 To extract multi-scale feature maps from the frozen backbone, we interpolate the feature maps from the intermediate layers of ViTs.
 We use the ViTs from EVA-CLIP~\citep{sun2023eva} for our main experiments for their efficiency and high capacity.
-To train the detector, we set the batch size to $8$ on each GPU and employ the AdamW~\citep{loshchilov2017decoupled} optimizer with a learning rate of $1\mathrm{e}{-4}$ and weight decay of $0.1$.
-We train the models for 3 epochs on the OV-COCO benchmark and 48 epochs on the OV-LVIS benchmark.
-For evaluation, we follow previous works to use box AP at IoU 0.50 on novel categories (AP$_{50}^{\mathrm{novel}}$) as the metric on OV-COCO, and the mean mask AP on rare categories (mAP$_{r}$) as the metric on OV-LVIS.
-The results are shown in Tab.~\ref{tab:ov_coco_minipage} and Tab.~\ref{tab:ov_lvis_minipage}.
-By replacing the frozen CLIP ViTs with CLIPSelf fine-tuned models, the performance of F-ViT is significantly improved (44.3 vs 24.7 AP$_{50}^{\mathrm{novel}}$ on OV-COCO and 34.9 vs 24.2 mAP$_{r}$ on OV-LVIS) and our CLIPSelf outperforms the existing open-vocabulary object detection methods on the two benchmarks.
-Additionally, we evaluate the detector (ViT-L-/14) trained on OV-LVIS on the validation split of COCO~\citep{lin2014microsoft} and Objects365 v1~\citep{shao2019objects365} datasets.
-Our approach consistently outperforms all previous methods in the transfer evaluation.
-More details on open-vocabulary object detection are in the appendix~\ref{sec:append_ovd}.
+The results are shown in Tab.~\ref{tab:ovd_benchmarks}.
+By replacing the CLIP ViTs refined by CLIPSelf, the performance is significantly improved (44.3 vs 24.7 AP$_{50}^{\mathrm{novel}}$ on OV-COCO and 34.9 vs 24.2 mAP$_{r}$ on OV-LVIS) and our detectors achieves new state-of-the-art results on the two benchmarks.
+More details and experimental results can be found in Sec.~\ref{sec:append_ovd}.